Lawyer & Workplace Investigator

 As an experienced workplace investigator with a background in labour and employment law, psychology, and empirical research:

 - Mireille is compassionate and respectful with all participants throughout the investigation process, building rapport and offering a non-judgemental space in which to share their evidence, knowledge and information

 - She acts as a neutral fact-finder, leveraging her understanding of human cognition, perception, and memory to assess the reliability of witness evidence in order to deliver clear and substantiated findings.

 - Mireille trains individuals to overcome interpersonal conflict in the workplace in her capacity as a workplace mediator.
 Depending on the circumstances, she draws on a variety of training, restorative justice, and remediation methodologies to promote a healthy, productive, and rewarding work environment.

 Prior to establishing Mortimer Khoraych, Mireille practiced at a preeminent national labour and employment law firm for more than a decade.
 There, she advised and represented clients on all aspects of the employment relationship.
 She has appeared before labour arbitrators and administrative tribunals (including the Human Rights Tribunal of Ontario) and stood before the Ontario Court of Appeal as lead counsel.

-Mireille is a member of the Investigations Unit for the Sports Dispute Resolution Centre of Canada.
+Mireille is a member of the Government of Canada’s roster of Federal Investigators (for federally regulated workplaces), in addition to being a member of the Investigations Unit for the Sports Dispute Resolution Centre of Canada.
 From 2012 to 2014, she served as Director on the Board for Alternatives Mental Health Agency, and as a mentor for both the Alumni-Student Mentorship Program at the University of Toronto, Faculty of Law, and the Massey Centre.